blockbasenetwork/bblinq/README.md

-# bblinq
+# BBLinq
-Nuget to build C# applications with BlockBase databases
+Implementation of a C# / BlockBase database ORM available as a Nuget.